 8 | Unhappy Clients/End Users | If expectations are not managed properly and the clients/end users do not fully understand the pros and cons of a Tier 1 data center and are expecting limited downtime/interruptions then they may be surprised. |

-Download a FREE COPY of our Data Center Tier 1 to 4 Graphics.
+Download a FREE COPY of our Data Center Summary Table & Tier 1 to 4 Graphics.

 🟩 Tier 2 – Redundant Site Infrastructure Capacity

-Tier 2 data centers enhance the Tier 1 design by providing additional redundant critical power and cooling capacity/components to the system which will allow the facility to have a higher margin of safety and ‘uptime/availability’.
+Tier 2 data centers build upon the Tier 1 design, offering additional redundant critical power and cooling capacity to ensure higher safety margins and increased uptime/availability.

 🟧 General Requirements